AbsaOSS/enceladus/_docs/2.0.0/usage/menas-api.md

 ### Entity Import

-This feature imports a single entity.
+This endpoint imports a single entity.
 All imports are versionless.
 If the import does not find an entity with the same name it will create a new one and start the version from 1.
 If the import finds an existing version, it will update the previous version.

 Versions of connected entities need to be specified properly.
-Export of a Dataset carries a Schema and maybe a Mapping table as connected entities.
+Export of a Dataset carries a Schema and maybe some Mapping tables as connected entities.
 These have versions and these versions need to exist on Import.

 `POST /menas/api/{entity}/importItem`